freqtrade/freqtrade/docs/deprecated.md

 ### Allow running multiple pairlists in sequence

-The former `"pairlist"` section in the configuration has been removed, and is replaced by `pairlists` - being a list to specify a sequence of pairlists.
+The former `"pairlist"` section in the configuration has been removed, and is replaced by `"pairlists"` - being a list to specify a sequence of pairlists.

-The old option has been deprecated in 2019.11 and has been removed in 2020.4.
+The old section of configuration parameters (`"pairlist"`) has been deprecated in 2019.11 and has been removed in 2020.4.

 ### deprecation of bidVolume and askVolume from volumepairlist